Vimal-Keerthi/Activity-Scheduler-Application/README.md

 It is a command-line application which helps the user to record the activities and keep track of his progress.

+USAGE :
+	add 2 hello world - # Add a new item priority 2 and text "hello world" to the list ls - # Show incomplete priority list items sorted by priority in ascending order del NUMBER - # Delete the incomplete item with the given priority number done NUMBER - # Mark the incomplete item with the given priority number as complete help - # Show usage
+	report - # Statistics
+	exit - # Exit from the application

 This program consists of the following routines :